erickveil/erickveil.github.com/_posts/2016-03-14-How-To-Tunnel-With-SSH.md

 echo hello | ncat 127.0.0.1 5000
 ```

-You would see, even though we sent our string to localhost, it was recieved on the server end of things.
+You would see, even though we sent our string to localhost, it was received on the server end of things.

 Three-Way
 ===